bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:06 PM CT, July 19</p>
+<p class="updated_time"> Latest data: 04:37 PM CT, July 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 85°, which is 5° *colder* than yesterday.
+Today's high is 85°, which is 6° *colder* than yesterday.
 Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 85°
+- 84°
-- Mostly Clear
+- Clear
-- 57% humidity
+- 59% humidity
 - 7 mph wind
-- 16% cloud cover
+- 4% cloud cover
-- 55 AQI 🟨
+- 62 AQI 🟨
 - 0.02 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours